-- The 'WOW' Times explores the spiritual possibilities of fantastic times - The 'OW' Times explores the spiritual possibilities of hard times - The 'NOW' Times explores the spiritual possibilities of ordinary, quiet moments and prayer observe, spiritual practices such as prayer, reading and reflection on the Bible and liturgy and are introduced to different musical traditions.
+- The 'WOW' Times explores the spiritual possibilities of fantastic times - The 'OW' Times explores the spiritual possibilities of hard times - The 'NOW' Times explores the spiritual possibilities of ordinary, quiet moments and prayer

 Collective Worship provides the opportunity for pupils to become aware of the importance of reflection and how our positive and negative experiences can be formative.
 It also provides a real sense of being present (now moments) which are often linked to invitations to pray.